When to Fight a Traffic Ticket in Oklahoma

 Some basic knowledge of the Oklahoma drivers license point system could help you decide whether it is better to pay a ticket or hire an Oklahoma lawyer to fight a traffic citation.

-Points add up, but that also fade away.
-For 12 months driving without a conviction for a pointable violation, two points are subtracted from the drivers record.
+Points add up, but they also fade away.
+For every 12 months driving without a conviction for a points-worthy violation, 2 points are subtracted from the driver’s record.
 After three consecutive years of driving with no convictions, the total reverts to zero.

 Free Consultation: Tulsa Traffic Ticket Attorney